Saving Phalaenopsis Orchids with Fairly Good Roots & Related Advice

 When to Water

 Orchids with roots adapted to growing in water or light expanded clay aggregate (LECA) can certainly thrive.
 That said, I rarely grow orchids in water or LECA.
 Instead, I use media such as fir bark, sphagnum moss, coco coir, or perlite.
-With roots adapted to these media, beginners most likely kill their orchids by watering too frequently.

 If you are ever in doubt about watering, don’t water!
 Phalaenopsis kept soaking wet for several weeks (planted in bark, moss, etc.) will likely not recover; their roots will rot!
 But phalaenopsis not watered for several weeks will recover!

-I am very careful to not water the orchid’s crown to avoid promoting a deadly fungal infection!
-If water enters the crown I use a napkin to absorb the water or a small fan to evaporate the water.
+I use two watering containers because I water my orchids twice.
+First, I very thoroughly water the medium with tap or rain water, at room temperature, to wash away salt accumulations.
+I am very careful to not water the orchid’s crown to avoid promoting a fungal infection.
+If water enters the crown I use a napkin to absorb the water, a small fan to evaporate the water, or my breath to blow the water away.

 Immediately after the initial watering, I water again using tap water because it contains beneficial minerals.
-To the water I have added fertilizer that has been diluted to 1/4 the recommended level.
+To the water I have added fertilizer that has been diluted to about 1/4 the recommended level.

 Which fertilizer to use?
 They all seem to work, even inexpensive Stern’s Miracle Grow with an analysis whose nitrogen-phosphorus-potassium designation is 24-8-16.
 Often recommended are fertilizers with balanced designations such as 10-10-10 or 20-20-20.

-You can find valuable information about caring for phalaenopsis and other orchid species at the websites of the American Orchid Society and the St. Augustine Orchid Society.
 Carefully read the advice regarding when to water for over watering or over potting orchids is the most frequent mistake of folks who have just fallen in love with growing orchids!

 Please let me know how this page worked for you.